 Take this a step further and highlight the activities that are essential to the running of your home or for your morning.

 This little secret helps me to create a second morning routine of just the absolute bare essentials.
 This is critically important when you have a lot less time in the morning.
 For example, when you’re away from home or had a late-night event the evening before.
 Doing this means that you can still do what needs to be done without worrying that things are going to fall apart because you weren’t able to do your full morning routine.

 Now that you know the activities you need to do in the morning, it’s helpful to identify the triggers that will help with those activities.
 Do you plan on going for a jog?
 Then, putting your running clothes and shoes out the night before will trigger that activity the next day.
 I’ve heard of a lady who goes to sleep in her running clothes so that when she gets out of bed, she’s ready to go. 🏃♀️

 Look at all the activities in your morning routine.
 What things will help you do those activities?

 Next, ask yourself what usually happens on most days in my family?
 Do lunches need to be made?
-Do little girls need their hair to be brushed?
+Do little girls have to get their hair brushed?
 Does the meat for dinner need to be defrosted?